Toward Foundation Models for Earth Monitoring: Generalizable Deep Learning Models for Natural Hazard Segmentation: Results and discussion

-For the Sen1Floods11 dataset, we observe that without access to any information from the target domain (i.e., zero-shot adaptation), the DPN-92 model achieves a balanced accuracy score of 61.47\%, as shown in Figure \ref{fig:sen1floods11}.
-When adapting the model to the target domain, the performance increases up to 65.72\% given 50 unlabeled images from the target domain.
-For the segmentation of fractures in glaciers shown in Figure \ref{fig:antarctic}, the ResNet-34 model achieves a score of 64.43\% in the zero-shot adaptation, This score is increased up to 71.42\% with 50-shot adaptation.
-Finally, for the segmentation of landslide, the ResNet-34 model achieves an initial performance of 61.10\% that is improved up to 62.63\% with 50 unlabeled images from the target domain as depicted in Figure \ref{fig:landslide}.
+For the Sen1Floods11 dataset, we observe that the DPN-92 model achieves a balanced accuracy score in the pixel-wise segmentation of floods of 0.61 without access to any information from the target domain (i.e., zero-shot adaptation), as shown in Fig.~\ref{fig:sen1floods11} and Table~\ref{tab:bal_acc}.
+When adapting the model to the target domain, the performance increases up to 0.66 with access to 50 unlabeled images from the target domain.
+For the segmentation of fractures in glaciers shown in Fig.~\ref{fig:antarctic}, the ResNet-34 model achieves a score of 0.64 in the zero-shot setting (i.e. without access to unlabeled images from the target domain) that is increased up to a score of 0.71 in the 50-shot unsupervised domain adaptation (i.e. with access to 50 unlabeled images from the target domain).
+Finally, for the segmentation of landslide, the ResNet-34 model achieves a zero-shot performance of 0.61 that is improved up to 0.63 with access to 50 unlabeled images from the target domain as depicted in Fig.~\ref{fig:landslide}.
+Based on the unsupervised domain adaptation, the batch normalization layers and therefore also the masks produced by our models change.
+This also means that the distribution of pixels in the mask varies for different numbers of unlabeled images, which can cause non-optimal thresholding when utilizing the 95\% percentile.
+This explains individual performance drops with access to unlabeled images (e.g., 0-shot adaptation vs. 5-shot adaptation in Fig.~\ref{fig:antarctic}).

+We observe similar patterns in zero-shot and few-shot unsupervised domain adaptation when evaluating the IoU scores on the positive class in Table~\ref{tab:iou_positive_class}.
+It is worth noting that the overall IoU scores are significantly higher than the scores on the positive class, ranging between 0.75 on Sen1Floods11 and 0.95 on Antarctic glaciers given the high class imbalance.
+Finally, we visualize an example prediction for each downstream task in Fig.~\ref{fig:vis-results}.
+We observe that our approach overall achieves a plausible performance on the segmentation of different kinds of natural hazards.
+However, there are regions where our method tends to overpredict (see Fig.~\ref{fig:vis-results}~(c)).